vaemnor/MinecraftManager/README.md

 ![Logo](public/images/logo.png)

 # About Minecraft Manager
-Minecraft Manager is a lightweight Laravel-based web application that lets you browse and search Minecraft items easily by name or ID.
+**Minecraft Manager** is a lightweight Laravel-based web application that allows users to browse and search Minecraft items by name or ID.
+This project serves as a demonstration of full-stack web development, Laravel framework proficiency, and frontend design using Bootstrap.

-## 🚀 Features
+## 🧩 Features
 - 🔎 **Powerful Search** – Find Minecraft items by name or item ID
 - 🧱 **Minimal Item Database** – Displays names and IDs of items
 - 🎨 **Simple UI** – Built with Bootstrap 5